JustinSoflin/IT-Support-Recon-Simulation/README.md

-# Threat-Hunt

-## Threat Hunting Lab: “IT Support” Recon Simulation
+# Threat Hunting Lab: “IT Support” Recon Simulation
 Scenario

 A routine support request should have ended with a reset and reassurance.
 Instead, the so-called “help” left behind a trail of anomalies that don’t add up.